 Below is a quick review of this swaddle transition product, so you can assess if it’s the right thing for you and your little one.

-The Zipadee Zip is kind of expensive, running at $38.95 a pop!
+- The Zipadee Zip is kind of expensive.
 You pretty much need three of them in the rotation, so the road to more sleep can end up costing you, but it’s still cheaper than a therapy session.
+After days of not sleeping, I would’ve paid anything to fix it!

 This product is a game changer.
 If your child is ready for the transition, or you want to prepare yourself ahead of time, you need a Zipadee Zip now.
 Don’t wait like I did!